Isehiya/Geometry-Dash-FC/README.md

 Making sure the player’s hitbox is fair and responsive.

 ### Jump timing and feel:
 Tweaking gravity and jump height for good gameplay feel.
+This may include input delay.

 ### Graphics design:
 Making simple but visually appealing graphics using only geometric shapes.